Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations

 REBEL precision magnum shader tattoo needles compared side by side with different artist Flat/Brights paint brushes, showing similarities in width and stroke control.

-In tattooing, round needles have a measurable diameter, but rectangular or staggered configurations—like magnums—don’t.
-To address this, REBEL introduced the concept of working width.
-This term describes the actual skin surface a needle configuration covers in a single pass.
-Working width provides a clear, practical way to compare the coverage of magnums, flat needles, and other non-round configurations, helping artists choose the right tool for smooth shading, consistent color packing, and precise coverage.
+Round needle groupings have a measurable diameter, but rectangular or staggered configurations—such as magnums—do not.
+Physically, a magnum forms a trapezoid, since the bottom row always contains more needles than the top.
+However, when ink loads on the needles and transfers into the skin, the impression looks more like a narrow rectangle because the two rows sit so close together.
+For this reason, it makes the most sense to describe Contact Span in magnums by width, which represents the actual skin surface a configuration covers in a single pass.
+Contact Span provides a clear and practical way to compare the coverage of magnums, flat needles, and other non-round configurations, helping artists choose the right tool for smooth shading, consistent color packing, and precise coverage.

-Closeup of REBEL 7 Magnum tattoo cartridge highlighting needle type and working Width
+Closeup of REBEL 7 Magnum tattoo cartridge highlighting Contact Span and needle type

-Closeup of REBEL 17 Magnum tattoo cartridge highlighting needle type and working Width
+Closeup of REBEL 27 Magnum tattoo cartridge highlighting Contact Span and needle type

-Closeup of REBEL 27 Magnum tattoo cartridge highlighting needle type and working Width
+Closeup of REBEL 27 Magnum tattoo cartridge highlighting Contact Span and needle type

 Why Tattoo Artists Use Magnums